noahbliss/Viper4Linux/README.md

 # Installation
 I hope to release a script shortly that will automate installation, but alas, I am busy...

+## Packages

+### Arch
+We have a package for Arch made by MaxFomo in the Telegram group.
+If you want to give that a go it could save you time and help us test!

+    pacaur -S viper4linux

+Let us know in the group how it goes!

+## Manually

 Step 1:
   Get the build-essential or similar package installed.
 You will be compiling their gstreamer plugin.
   You will also need gstreamer-1.0 (not gstreamer, and not gstreamer-0.10)